Exactly What To Eat (And What To Avoid) To Have A Great Period

 3. Bone Broth

-A cup of bone broth before bed can help you get a better night’s rest and its abundance of magnesium and calcium will help prevent the headaches, migraines, and fuzzy-headedness many women feel with PMS.
+The amino acid glycine in bone broth can help you get a better night’s rest and its abundance of magnesium and calcium can help prevent headaches, migraines, and fuzzy-headedness many women feel with PMS.

 Try it: This bone broth hot chocolate will blow your mind.
 We're not joking.
 Don't ask questions, just try it.